This post may contain affiliate links. Please read our disclosure policy.

 - In a medium bowl, whisk together the egg and milk.
 Add the vanilla, sugar, and cinnamon, and whisk until everything is well blended.

-- Dip each slice of bread in the egg mixture, flipping to ensure both sides are fully coated.
+- Dip each slice of bread in the egg mixture and, flipping so that both sides are fully coated.
+Let the bread soak for about 30 seconds total.

 - Melt the butter in a medium skillet or griddle over medium heat.
 Place the coated bread slices in the skillet and cook until golden brown on one side, then flip and cook the other side until golden.